 One upside here is that it does offer 2 x M.2 slots with support for NVME SSD on each.

-In short, if you are going for the latest AMD build, then this is the best budget micro ATX motherboard we can recommend.
+In short, if you are going for respectable AMD build, then this is the best budget micro ATX motherboard we can recommend.

-5. ASUS TUF Gaming B550M – Budget Gaming Motherboard with mATX form Factor
+6. ASUS TUF Gaming B550M – Budget Gaming Motherboard with mATX form Factor for Crossfire